-Analysis | Rich people prefer Grey Poupon, white people own pets: the data behind the cultural divide
+Analysis | What we buy can be used to predict our politics, race or education — sometimes with more than 90 percent accuracy

 Politics

-Due to limitations in survey they the media and consumer components of the survey they used, researchers couldn’t get reliable data on the liberal-conservative split that was more recent than 2009.
+Because of limitations in the media and consumer components of the survey they used, researchers couldn’t get reliable data on the liberal-conservative split that was more recent than 2009.
 But differences up to that time include some of the most interesting findings in the survey.

-They start with superficial differences: If someone went to Arby’s or Appleby’s or used Jif peanut butter, you might guess they were conservative.
+They start with superficial differences: If someone went to Arby’s or Applebee’s or used Jif peanut butter, you might guess they were conservative.
 If they didn’t own fishing gear or use ranch dressing, but drank alcohol and bought novels?
 Probably a liberal.

 The researchers find that, across almost every dimension, America’s cultural divide has remained constant.
-Yes, high-income households buy different things than low-income ones, and white Americans and black Americans watch different television programs and movies.
+Yes, high-income households buy different things from low-income ones, and white Americans and black Americans watch different television programs and movies.
 We’re divided.
 But we always have been and, despite popular narratives to the contrary, it’s not getting worse.

 “What’s really striking to me,” Kamenica said, “is how constant cultural divisions have been as the world has changed.”